Gustav Hertzberg: University of Halle

 Hertzberg returned to Halle and was appointed adjunct professor of ancient history on April 4, 1860.
 The philosophical faculty applied for a full professorship several times (1875 and 1882) in vain.
 In 1889 a professorship was established for the subject, which was then transferred to Eduard Meyer, and Hertzberg received the status of a full honorary professor in the same year.
 Hertzberg was also a member of the Historical Commission of the Province of Saxony (from 1895) as well as Chairman of the Saxon-Thuringian History Association.

 Awards

 In 1901, Gustav Friedrich Hertzberg was awarded honorary citizenship by the city of Halle on the occasion of his 50th doctoral jubilee.
 Five years later, on the occasion of his 80th birthday, he was honored with the naming of a street in Halle and the awarding of the title of Privy Councilor, which he had been intended to receive 10 years earlier, but which he had rejected.
 In addition, Hertzberg was a bearer of the Red Eagle Order 4th class and the Prussian Order of the Crown 3rd class.

 Personal life

 Hertzberg married Rosalie Zimmerman in 1854.
 They had two daughters and a son.
-Rosalie passed away in 1859 while giving birth to their son, Heinrich.
+Rosalie died in 1859 while giving birth to their son, Heinrich.
 Hertzberg remarried in Auguste Ziebarth in 1862; the couple had one daughter.
 Hertzberg was a member of the National Liberal Party.